mccartymv/redbubble-sales-report/README.md

 # redbubble-sales-report
 Node.js script to aggregate artist sales report CSVs from multiple stores on redbubble.com and display a breakdown of sales by store in the console.
-Built with javascript promises and asynchronous pattens, this sales report script is designed to process reports and display output very quickly.
+Built with javascript promises and asynchronous pattens, this sales report script is engineered to process reports and display output very quickly.

 example output:<br>
 ![alt text](https://github.com/mccartymv/redbubble-sales-report/blob/main/squarebiz-earnings.png?raw=true)